 Staying safe on airplanes

 Airlines are also reaching out to the public with news about their efforts to combat the spread of COVID-19 to quell fears.
 Most requre that passengers and crew wear face masks and have limited the number of passengers on each aircraft so that they can sit several rows apart.
 Southwest, for example, says they “spend between 6-7 hours cleaning each aircraft every night [with] an EPA approved, hospital-grade disinfectant [and] it will be used in the cabin, on elements in the flight deck, and in the lavatory.”
 Here’s the latest on airline safety and anti-COVID measures.

 Aircraft also have a HEPA (High Efficiency Particulate Air) filter like those used in hospitals to filter recirculated air onboard to remove airborne particles although experts question if this is enough to prevent the COVID-19 virus from spreading in an aircraft carrying an infected passenger.

-Families can be proactive about hygiene by bringing sanitizing wipes aboard airplanes so they can wipe down seat belt buckles, armrests, tray tables, window shades and other airplane surfaces.
+Families should be proactive about hygiene by bringing sanitizing wipes aboard airplanes so they can wipe down seat belt buckles, armrests, tray tables, window shades and other airplane surfaces.

 Use discounts now to book flights for later